aws-samples/nextcloud-server/README.md

 - `deleteAfterDays`: Number of days after creation that a recovery point is deleted.
 Default is `7` days

-It may take up to 30 minutes to provision the entire stack.
+It may take more than 30 minutes to provision the entire stack.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.

 ### CloudFormation Outputs